Auto-annotation API

 Auto-annotation driver

-The annotate_task function uses an AA function to annotate a CVAT task.
+The annotate_task function uses a detection function to annotate a CVAT task.
 It must be called as follows:

 annotate_task(<client>, <task ID>, <AA function>, <optional arguments...>)